 Style: Sichuan (Szechuan) Cuisine

-Also named Yu-Shiang Shredded Pork, Fish-Flavored Shredded Pork has a rich fresh and fragrant fish-flavor but does not contain fish or fish sauce.
+Also named Yu-Shiang Shredded Pork, Fish-Flavored Shredded Pork (Yuxiang Rousi) has a rich fresh and fragrant fish-flavor but does not contain fish or fish sauce.
 The secret of its special taste is the blend of chili sauce, shallot, ginger, garlic, white sugar, and salt used during preparation – a recipe that the local Sichuan people originally used to cook fish.
 The pork is stir-fried with the fish seasoning, which can also be used to cook eggplant, eggs and other dishes.
 The recipe spread slowly, but is now a recognized dish in Sichuan Cuisine.

 400g Lean pork

 black fungus; ginger; green onion (spring onion, scallion); garlic